flomesh-io/osm-edge-docs/content/en/docs/demos/outbound_ip_exclusion.md

 weight: 5
 ---

-This guide demonstrates how outbound IP address ranges can be excluded from being intercepted by OSM's proxy sidecar, so as to not subject them to service mesh filtering and routing policies.
+This guide demonstrates how outbound IP address ranges can be excluded from being intercepted by osm-edge's proxy sidecar, so as to not subject them to service mesh filtering and routing policies.

 ## Prerequisites

 - Kubernetes cluster running Kubernetes {{< param min_k8s_version >}} or greater.
-- Have OSM installed.
+- Have osm-edge installed.
 - Have `kubectl` available to interact with the API server.
 - Have `osm` CLI available for managing the service mesh.